 - Visceral Fat: Adipose tissue that surrounds abdominal cavity organs.

 The anti-inflammatory cytokine that improves insulin sensitivity is known as adiponectin.
 This substance reduces the circulation of fatty acids and is responsible for triglyceride content in various muscles.

 Adiponectin quantity is less prominent in overweight and obese people who are at risk for debilitating heart issues.
 The adiponectin amounts are reduced while the levels of visceral fat, epicardial fat, and intrathoracic fat are elevated.

 Pericardial Fat, alternatively used as Paracardial Fat, is the adipose tissue surrounding the heart.
 Epicardial Fat (EF) is the fat right next to the myocardium.
 Pericardial adipose tissue, anterior to EF, is associated with an increased risk of cardiovascular disease.

 About Bariatric Surgery

 The Myocardial Triglyceride Content (MTGC) was assessed using an MR spectroscopy device.
-At baseline when the surgery was first performed, the average body mass index (BMI) of the patients was 41.3 and 16 months later, it was 34.1.
-There was a larger decrease in pericardial fat volume with a decline of 17.3 as opposed to 6.4 of epicardial fat volume.
-The study also found a considerable decrease in visceral fat volume at 35.5 lower, as opposed to the subcutaneous fat volume that fell by 25.
+At baseline, when the surgery was first performed, the patients’ average body mass index (BMI) was 41.3, and 16 months later, it was 34.1.
+There was a larger decrease in pericardial fat volume with a decline of 17.3 as opposed to 6.4 of Epicardial Fat Volume (EFV) The study also found a considerable decrease in visceral fat volume at 35.5 lower, as opposed to the subcutaneous fat volume that fell by 25.